themesberg/flowbite/content/getting-started/introduction.md

 ## How to get started?

-Getting started with Flowbite is fairly easy: all you need to do is follow the [quickstart guide]({{< ref "getting-started/quickstart" >}}) and make sure that you have Tailwind CSS already installed.
+First of all, you have to make sure that you have Node.js and Tailwind CSS already installed.
+After that, you can get started with Flowbite by either requiring it using NPM or by including the project via CDN.
+Check out the [quickstart guide]({{< ref "getting-started/quickstart" >}}) and follow all of the steps there.

+Flowbite can also be included into an existing Tailwind CSS project.

 ## Figma design files